jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 The function uses a dictionary `validation_mapping` to map the input parameters to their respective names.
 It then iterates over the items in the dictionary and checks the length of each value.
 If the length is not equal to 2, an error message is logged and a `RuntimeError` is raised.

-Overall, the function ensures that the input probabilities and threshold output feature names arrays have the correct number of members, and raises an error if they do not meet the requirements.
+Overall, the function ensures that the input probabilities and threshold output feature names are valid and have the correct number of members.

 ### **Function Details**
-The code provided is a function named `validate_conf_thresholds_and_probabilities_2d_3d` that takes two parameters: `probabilities` and `threshold_output_feature_names`.
+The code defines a function called `validate_conf_thresholds_and_probabilities_2d_3d` that takes two parameters: `probabilities` and `threshold_output_feature_names`.

-The function ensures that both `probabilities` and `threshold_output_feature_names` are lists with exactly two elements.
+The function checks if both `probabilities` and `threshold_output_feature_names` have exactly two elements.
 If either of them has a different length, a `RuntimeError` is raised with an error message indicating the expected length.

-The function uses a dictionary named `validation_mapping` to map the parameter names to their respective values.
+The function uses a dictionary called `validation_mapping` to map the parameter names to their corresponding values.
 It then iterates over the items in the dictionary and checks the length of each value.
-If the length is not 2, an error message is logged using a logger named `logger` and a `RuntimeError` is raised with the error message.
+If the length is not equal to 2, an error message is logged using a logger and a `RuntimeError` is raised with the error message.

 Note: The code snippet provided is incomplete as it references a logger object that is not defined in the code.